 Did you change your perspective after living in Mexico?

 Currently, I don’t feel that I can make any judgment on the culture because I haven’t experienced that much.

-One thing I have noticed is that the people without money, like the maids, for instance, are very resourceful and creative.
+I have noticed that the people without money, like the maids, for instance, are very resourceful and creative.

 Advice and tips for moving/ living in Mexico?